Union Pacific 4141

 Union Pacific 4141 is an EMD SD70ACe diesel locomotive painted in honor of George H. W. Bush, the 41st President of the United States.
 Its paint scheme is based on that of Air Force One, with lettering reading "George Bush 41".

 Built in 2005 for the Union Pacific Railroad, it was initially operated as UP 8423 until October 18, 2005, when it was unveiled at the George H.W.
 Bush Presidential Library and Museum.
-As the 4141, the locomotive was in active service until 2007–2008, when the 2007-2010 financial crisis forced the locomotive to be stored indefinitely in North Little Rock, AR.
+As the 4141, the locomotive was in active service until 2007–2008, when the 2008 financial crisis forced the locomotive to be stored indefinitely in North Little Rock, AR.
 Except for a brief run in 2012, it would not run again until December 6, 2018, when the locomotive led Bush's funeral train.
-It would then return to active service until being donated to the Bush Presidential Library on November 8, 2019; it made its final run on November 9, 2019, and returned to the library on March 12, 2021, where it is now being prepped for permanent display.
+It would then return to active service until being donated to the Bush Presidential Library on November 8, 2019; it made its final run on November 9, 2019, and returned to the library on March 12, 2021, where it is now on permanent display.